 - Using assistive technology

 The first stage of using tools is typically enough for the average business.
 Your vendor selection process for web-developers should include running their webpages through an online testing tool to see how well they have addressed accessibility.

 I also go to their customer’s websites, via the portfolio page, and really cruitinise their client work for accessibility.
-It’s one thing to have a work in progress like me, but their final client projects should have OK accessibility if they really care about delivering the best outcomes.
+It’s one thing to have a website that is a ”work in progress”, like mine, but a professional’s finished client project websites all should have OK accessibility, if they really care about delivering the best outcomes.

 Page speed test

 Part of a professional web development process is performing speed tests on the pages of the website as they are being developed.
 The idea of a speed test is to evaluate how well the page is performing against the criteria that Google uses to judge and rank webpages.
 This process also involves diagnosing and fixing issues or errors.

 Not considering, or spending the time that is required to speed test, and optimise a website, could well be a reason behind lower pricing.
 If speed testing and optimising is not in scope, the development costs quoted may be considerably lower.
 This is effectively cutting corners, or not a consideration to a lay web-developer.